Today’s #VeteranOfTheDay is Navy Veteran Paul Newman. Paul served during World War II in the Pacific Theater.

 After his service, Paul went on to have a successful movie career earning many accolades and achieving mainstream success.
 He is best known for his performances in The Color of Money and The Sting.
 Paul was also known to be a philanthropist, a political activist and an avid auto racing enthusiast.

 Just before his death, Paul was scheduled to make his professional stage directing debut but stepped down due to health concerns.
 Paul died on Sept.
 26, 2008 from lung cancer.
 This year is the tenth anniversary of his death.

 Nominate a Veteran for #VeteranOfTheDay

 Do you want to light up the face of a special Veteran?
 Have you been wondering how to tell your Veteran they are special to you?
 You’re in luck!
 VA’s #VeteranOfTheDay social media feature is an opportunity to highlight your Veteran and his/her service.

 It’s easy to nominate a Veteran.
 All it takes is an email to email@example.com with as much information as you can put together, along with some good photos.
 Visit our blog post about nominating to learn how to create the best submission.

-My name is Bryttni Carpenter.
+Graphic by Bryttni Carpenter.
 Bryttni is a junior at DePauw University studying communications.